guptaprateek98/capstone_hotel/README.md

 # capstone_hotel

+#### here two colabs are present one is of mine (indivisually, in which i have done my part) and other is of my team, which is of hotel booking analysis.

 ## let's have a look, what i have done here.

 Here the data-set given, was containing 119390 entries (rows) for two types of respective hotels for three years (2015-17), and each entry containing 32 categorical features which were especially helpful during complete analysis.